About the Programe

 Who Should Apply?

-LAWGID welcomes applicants with a background in:
+LAWGID programme welcomes applicants with:

 Why Choose LAWGID?